 It could be a slow or quick process.

-My advice to you is this – take as much time as needed to let go of someone once and for all than to come back in a year from now with unresolved issues.
+My advice to you is this: take as much time as needed to let go of someone once and for all rather than come back in a year with unresolved issues.

 Time is an essential component.

-6. Reach Out To People Who Care And Understand
+6. Reach Out To People Who Care About You

 When you’ve just suffered a loss in your life, it can be easy to resign yourself into a bubble.